tobiasschreieder/web-b-gone/README.md

 It's possible to set the directories in the config.json, if so the ``config.json - PATH`` has to be the parameter after ``-cfg``.

+## Usage
+In the main method of startup.py some example calls of the main functionalities of this project, like model training, evaluation, etc. are given.
+These are for illustration purposes and can be adjusted as desired.

 ## Dataset
 The dataset can be downloaded [here](https://academictorrents.com/details/411576c7e80787e4b40452360f5f24acba9b5159).
 In order to use the dataset for this project, it first needs to be refactored.
 Please use the following methods in the